A Sharee Silerio Production

 It is often difficult for the people around us to see that we are suffering when we are smiling, being promoted at work, making moves in our businesses or “balancing” our careers, families and love lives.
 It can be hard to make sense of depression, anxiety or an eating disorder when we are deemed “successful” in others’ eyes.

-“Black Girl, Bleu” will feature interviews with black women who have or are currently experiencing a mental health crisis; conversations with therapists regarding the particular mental health challenges black women face; and resources to cultivate healing and self-love.
-During all interviews, a licensed therapist will be on-site.
+“Black Girl, Bleu” features interviews with Black women who have or are currently experiencing a mental health crisis; conversations with therapists regarding the particular mental health challenges black women face; and resources to cultivate healing and self-love.

-I appreciate your time and attention, and hope that you will assist me in helping others by creating content that affirms, heals and empowers.
+I appreciate your time and attention, and hope that you will follow me online as I help others by telling stories that affirm, heal and empower.
 Blessings!

 Writer | Director | Producer